All Episodes

 You know what that would have resulted in?

-Uh or the police chief, the Capitol Police Chief who I interviewed on this very program, who said he was begging for the National Guard, uh both before, during the January sixth, you know, you know, rioting that took place.
+Or the police chief, the Capitol Police chief who I interviewed on this very program, who said he was begging for the National Guard both before, during the January 6th, rioting that took place.

 People unlawfully entering the Capitol.